The Perfect Bedroom

 Lesson Blog: The Perfect Bedroom

-First of all – did you notice the video at the top of this page?
-Yes – this time we’ve decided to make available this ENTIRE chapter of Delphi the Philosopher available for you to watch.
-Alongside the story, you’ll see the slides showing the Big Questions.
-We hope this will give you a great insight as to what a Delphi story is like, and you could even watch it with your class and have the discussion yourselves!
+First of all – did you notice the video?
+Yes – this time we’ve decided to make available this ENTIRE reading of the story.
+We hope this will give you a great insight as to what a Delphi story is like to read aloud, and the kind of reactions it gets from the children!